Idilismiguzel/Facial-Keypoints-Detection/README.md

 ![Facial Keypoint Detection][image2]

-The project will be broken up into a few main parts in four Python notebooks
+The project is broken up into a few main parts in four Python notebooks

 __Notebook 1__ : Loading and Visualizing the Facial Keypoint Data